posawatji/news_app/README.md

 ```

 ## Contributing
 We welcome contributions to the News App project.
-Before submitting pull requests, please read our [contributing guidelines](CONTRIBUTING.md).
+You can submit a Pull Request (PR) with your proposed changes.

 ## License
 This project is licensed under the [MIT License](LICENSE).